 Since July 2012, we have been auditing suppliers in China and the rest of Asia from among the suppliers providing CSR Monitoring (self-check) results.
 In fiscal 2014, we conducted CSR audits of 20 suppliers, all of them in China.
-For these audits, we engage JACO and DNV,1 the BSI, 2 and Intertek Certification,3 experienced CSR auditing companies.
+For these audits, we engage JACO and DNV,^{1} the BSI, ^{2} and Intertek Certification,^{3} experienced CSR auditing companies.
 Our audits are based on the international SA8000 certification standard developed by Social Accountability International (SAI), an American CSR evaluation institution.
 These audits investigate our workplace practices, and an EICC-recognized auditor checks suppliers' performances on labor and human rights, health and safety, the environment, and ethics.
 In fiscal 2014, audit results revealed no major infringements at the 20 companies, but made note of some small areas needing improvement, such as overtime work exceeding stipulated limits (18 companies), failure to conduct periodic inspections of machinery and equipment (16), and insufficient management of hazardous waste (10).
 We have asked these suppliers to submit improvement action plans and will be working with and advising them until they complete the planned improvements.

-- 1 Japan Auditing and Certification Organization for Environment and Quality (JACO) and Det Norske Veritas (DNV): JACO is a Japanese certification institution that provides a range of auditing services.
-For audits outside Japan, JACO develops and carries out joint audits with DNV, a third-party certification institution that provides certification and other services.
-DNV, with 140 years of experience, is known as a risk management leader. - 2 British Standards Institution (BSI): An independent organization that offers specialized business services.
-Founded in 1901 as the Engineering Standards Committee, it is the world's oldest institute for national standards. - 3 Intertek Certification: With a presence in 40 countries across the globe, the Intertek Group provides a wide array of certification services in every industrial field.
+2 British Standards Institution (BSI): An independent organization that offers specialized business services.
+Founded in 1901 as the Engineering Standards Committee, it is the world's oldest institute for national standards.

+3 Intertek Certification: With a presence in 40 countries across the globe, the Intertek Group provides a wide array of certification services in every industrial field.